Russell-Waterhouse/blog/content/post/layers.md

 can't rely on the operating systems, graphics libraries, anything on the web, etc, etc.

 but, that's kinda not true.
-Axum is fine. datastar is fine.
+Axum is fine.
+Datastar is fine.
 I bet Vulkan is fine.
 We just keep not choosing these.

 that's actually what's bothering me.